Use the Animation Editor to create self-playing interactive panoramas and 360º panoramic videos and to export animated 2D videos.

 ✭ When the animation moves beyond the Viewing Limits, the portion of the affected track will turn red and a warning symbol will appear to the left of the track.

-✭ If the clip is a 360 video, you’ll see a blue indicator showing the input video’s length.
+✭ If the clip is a 360 video panorama and its length is shorter than the Timeline, you’ll see a blue indicator showing the video’s end.
 If the video loops, you’ll see the indicator repeat on the Timeline.